ajish-antony/python-s3-upload/README.md

 ## Description

 Nowadays, it's quite common in taking the backups and storing in a separate space as a DR plan.
 Here I have built a python script that will take these kinds of backups(the script will compress the directory or a file) and upload the same to S3 Bucket.
-Only the requirements needs from the client-side are just specifying the folder and the name of the bucket to which its needs to be updated
+Only the requirements needs from the client-side are just specifying the folder and the name of the bucket to which its needs to be updated.